Image source:

 Milk Powder and Whey Production

-The production volume of milk powder and whey in Georgia is estimated at about 10,000 metric tons annually.
-This production caters to both local consumption requirements and export demands, reflecting the sector's adaptability to global market trends.
+Georgia produces approximately 10,000 metric tons of milk powder and whey annually.
+This production serves both local consumption requirements and export demand, highlighting the sector\'s adaptability to global market trends.

 Key Dairy Enterprises